Idein/onnigiri/README.md

 - Why is the extracted subgraph different from the original subgraph?

 onnigiri apply [onnx-simplifier](https://github.com/daquexian/onnx-simplifier) before extraction.
+You can disable the graph optimization by the onnx-simplifier using the `--no-optimization` option.

 ## Development Guide